Community Resources

 Youth seeking shelter should expect a safe, youth-friendly environment and staff to help with reunifying with family and other steps to help them with safe housing options.

-If seeking immediate, temporary shelter...
+If a family is seeking immediate emergency or temporary shelter...

 What families can expect: